TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Isaiah Likely, Baltimore Ravens

 Lamar Jackson and Isaiah Likely are both back, and Baltimore’s offense looks as dangerous as it has in the past.
 Likely tied tight end teammate Mark Andrews for second on the team in targets versus Minnesota and had a season-high 60 yards the week prior.
-What is going against him this week is that he is slated to play against a Cleveland defense that has held him to eight catches over the past four games he has played against them.
+What is going against him this week is that he is slated to play against a Cleveland defense that has held him to eight catches over the past four games he has played against it.

 Who Should I Pick Up Tool